terraform-linters/tflint/docs/user-guide/compatibility.md

 # Compatibility with Terraform

-Some inspections implicitly assume the behavior of a specific version of provider plugins or Terraform.
-This always assumes the latest version and is as follows:

-- Terraform v0.13.5
-- AWS Provider v3.16.0
+Since TFLint embeds a specific version of Terraform as a library, some features implicitly assume the behavior of Terraform v0.14.3.

 Of course, TFLint may work correctly if you run it on other versions.
 But, false positives/negatives can occur based on this assumption.